 Kind, compassionate authority

-For many modern Christians, the cultural mandate’s language of subduing and having dominion doesn’t sit quite comfortably.
-This is understandable, up to a point, given the track record of careless, heavy-handed abuse in times past.
-The preferred terms these days are stewardship and accountability which, while helpful, carry the baggage of having become buzzwords in the world of politics and commerce.
-Not only have they become overused to the point of cliché, but they create an impression of humanity as soulless middle managers, coldly crunching numbers and moving resources around.
+For modern Christians, the cultural mandate’s language of subduing and having dominion doesn’t always sit well.
+This is understandable, given our track record of careless, heavy-handed abuse.
+The preferred terms these days are stewardship and accountability which, while helpful, carry the baggage of being buzzwords in politics and commerce.
+Not only are they overused to the point of cliché, but they create an impression of humanity as soulless middle managers, coldly crunching numbers and moving resources around.

-As God’s ambassadors, humans are indeed stewards who are accountable to Him for how we use His creation.
+As God’s ambassadors, humans are indeed stewards accountable to him for how we use his creation.
 But we also have a genuine warrant to exercise benevolent authority – dominion in the best sense – over that creation.
-Beyond both principles, however, we’re to reflect the heart of our Maker in showing compassionate care and appreciation for the good things He has made.
-Respect for the environment, cultivation of the land, love of nature, the kind and humane treatment of animals, all stem from a proper, Scriptural awareness of our role as caretakers of God’s good world.
+Beyond both principles, however, we’re to reflect the heart of our Maker in showing compassionate care and appreciation for the good things he has made.
+Respect for the environment, cultivation of the land, love of nature, the kind and humane treatment of animals, all stem from a proper scriptural awareness of our role as caretakers of God’s good world.

 Exploring and harnessing creation

-Even today, when many people of science reject God, they continue to marvel at the wonders of His creation as they enjoy the benefits provided by a better understanding of it.
+Even today, when many people of science reject God, they still marvel at the wonders of his creation as they enjoy the benefits that come from a better understanding of it.
 Some of them argue that the more we know, the less we see mystery or the need for a Creator.
-But those with wisdom and eyes to see recognize that it’s precisely the other way around.
-The heavens continue to declare the glory of God, in ways that the ancients could never have imagined.
+But those with eyes to see recognize that it’s the other way around.
+The heavens continue to declare the glory of God, in ways the ancients could never have dreamed.

 Creating and enjoying beauty